 Anjani Mahadev

-This is a short and easy trek which starts from Solang ground.
-You can opt for a mule ride (available near the ground) to cover a couple of miles up the slope.
+This is a short and moderately challenging trek which starts from Solang ground.
+The trek is about 2 km one way and takes approximately 45 minutes to 1.5 hours depending on your pace.
+You can opt for a mule ride or even an ATV ride (available near the ground) to cover a couple of miles up the slope.
 However, the last stretch of the steep climb can only be covered by hiking.

 Anjani Mahadev Trek Solang